astropy/astropy-APEs/README.rst

    free number on the list of APEs.
 4. If the APE is accepted, add a commit to the APE which puts the APE into the "Accepted APEs" table of the repository's README.
-5. Merge the PR with the above changes.
+5. Leave a brief comment in the PR indicating the result, and merge the PR with the above changes.
 6. Upload the APE to Zenodo to give it a DOI (see next section).
 7. Send an email to `astropy-dev <https://groups.google.com/forum/#!forum/astropy-dev/>`_ announcing the acceptance (In general this should just point to the accepted